pnieters/tflow_edge/README.md

 Compute Stick.

-*Note th: All code related to recording EEG requires a working [Traumschreiber](https://www.traumschreiber.uni-osnabrueck.de/) with up to date firmware*
+*Note: All code related to recording EEG requires a working [Traumschreiber](https://www.traumschreiber.uni-osnabrueck.de/) with up to date firmware*